US alleges Russian plot to fabricate Ukraine attack | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US officials reportedly have evidence of a Russian plot to fabricate a pretext to invade Ukraine.
-Moscow has deployed more than 100,000 troops to Ukraine's borders but has maintained that it is not planning an attack.
+US officials have said they obtained evidence of a Russian plot to fabricate a pretext to invade Ukraine.
+Moscow has deployed more than 100,000 troops to Ukraine's borders but maintains that it is not planning an attack.

 The United States has intelligence showing that Russia has a plan to fabricate a pretext for invading Ukraine, the Pentagon said Thursday.